Dawson Knox Player Prop Bets for the NFL Playoffs | Buffalo vs. New England 1/15/2022

 Season Stats

+- Knox has recorded 587 receiving yards (34.5 per game) and nine touchdowns, hauling in 49 passes on 71 targets this year.

+- So far this season, 10.8% of the 655 passes thrown by his team have gone Knox's way.

-- Knox has seen the ball thrown his way 18 times in the red zone this season, 14.5% of his team's 124 red zone pass attempts.
+- With 18 targets in the red zone this season, Knox has been on the receiving end of 14.5% of his team's 124 red zone pass attempts.

 - The Bills have run 58.7% passing plays and 41.3% rushing plays this season.
 They rank third in the NFL in scoring.